(This pause is for laughing/eye-rolling etc.)

 EDIT: After some interesting comments, and a note from Ms. Cowden, I've made a few changes below.
 If you want those changes to reflect on the facebook quiz, you'll have to take it again.

-Strength?
+What is Strength?
 When you read a book, do you require "Strong Characters" of the author?
 Do you shut a movie off halfway through, simply because the heroine seems dull, or spineless?
 What is your definition of dull?
 Is it the same as mine?

 As I've begun writing, I've found myself justifying these characters both to you and to myself.
 It is my hypothesis that any of these types can be considered "Strong" characters, but they must be mature ones, written by mature authors.